-Significant Control Weakness areas Action to address weakness
+Significant Control Weakness areas Action to address weakness ------------------------------------ -------- ---- --------- ----------

-(examples)

-Core Financial Systems:

-Debtors The Audit Committee on 22nd March

-2010 requested an update on both of

-Uniclass Creditors these systems.
-A report was

-Officials of cartors presented on each to the committee on

-17 th May and officers were challenged

-on progress and actions taken.

-, -

-In summary:

-Debtors - On the high risk ratings; (i)

-work on aged debt is to be prioritised

-(ii) measures have now been taken to

-address a system error in housing

-where new debt wasn't being put into recovery (iii) the bad debt provision calculations will be reviewed and updated for the 2009/10 year end.
-Uniclass creditors - interim measures, such as segregations of duties, have been put in place, prior to the change in system to IBS, which is on track to go live in July 2010.
-Other Systems Audits: Grounds Maintenance Again, this is a report that the Audit Committee requested an update on.
+(examples) Core Financial Systems: Debtors and Uniclass Creditors.
+The Audit Committee on 22nd March 2010 requested an update on both of these systems.
+A report was presented on each to the committee on 17 th May and officers were challenged on progress and actions taken.
+In summary: Debtors Debtors Specific concerns were raised with regards to: i) The level of sundry debt over 90 days old and the effectiveness of the recovery process; ii) System functionality meant that new cases for some classes of On the high risk ratings: i) Work on aged debt is to be prioritised ii) Measures have now been taken to address a system debt, had not been put into recovery during the year; andiii) Examination of the bad debt provision showed that the IRAS percentage provisions had not been reviewed in light of the error in housing where new debt wasn't being put into recovery iii) The bad debt provision calculations will be reviewed and updated. current economic climate.
+Uniclass Creditors Uniclass creditors There was a poor response in addressing issues raised in this area in prior years.
+The implementation of IBS had been provided as a response to weaknesses in the Uniclass system, however this implementation has been delayed repeatedly and we expect that appropriate controls should be put in place in the intervening period.
+Interim measures, such as segregations of duties, have been put in place, prior to the change in system to IBS, which is on track to go live in July 2010.
+Other Systems Audits: Grounds Maintenance Specific concerns were raised in relation to: i) A lack of information in relation to job costing for the department along with associated cost and quality specification; ii) No ashedula of work produced for Again, this is a report that the Audit Committee requested an update on.
 The Head of Neighbourhood Environmental Services on 22 March 2010 updated the committee on actions being taken to address the recommendations made by Internal Audit.
-These include restructuring to ensure staff are effectively utilised and performance managed and savings plans to address overspends and efficiencies are in place.
+These include restructuring to ii) No schedule of work produced for the department including timings and frequency; and Audit.
+These include restructuring to ensure staff are effectively utilised and performance managed and savings iii) At the time of our review, there plans to address overspends and was a projected overspend of almost £180k. efficiencies are in place.